 - Silver buffaloberry

-Saltcedar – Another invasive plant found in zone 4 is Saltcedar, so named since the plants exude salts and other chemicals that render the soil inhospitable for other plants to germinate.
-This large shrub to small tree is a real water hog, which is why it thrives in moist areas such as along river or streams, lakes, ponds, ditches and canals.
+Saltcedar – Another invasive plant found in zone 4 is saltcedar, so named since the plants exude salts and other chemicals that render the soil inhospitable for other plants to germinate.
+This large shrub to small tree is a real water hog, which is why it thrives in moist areas such as along rivers or streams, lakes, ponds, ditches, and canals.
 It not only affects the soil chemistry but also the amount of water available for other plants and also creates fire hazards.
 It can produce 500,000 seeds in a year that are spread by wind and water.

 Tree of Heaven – The tree of heaven is anything but heavenly.
-It can form dense thickets, pop up in pavement cracks, and railroad ties.
-A tall tree of up to 80 feet in height, leaves can be up to 4 feet in length.
-The seeds of the tree are affixed with paper-like wings that enable them to travel great distances on the wind.
+It can form dense thickets and pop up in pavement cracks and railroad ties.
+A tall tree of up to 80 feet (24 m.) in height, leaves can be up to 4 feet (1 m.) in length.
+The seeds of the tree are affixed with paper-like wings that enable them to travel great distances in the wind.
 The crushed foliage smells like rancid peanut butter and is thought to produce toxic chemicals that thwart any other healthy plant growth in close proximity.

 Other zone 4 Invasives